polyphony-chat/docs/docs/Protocol Specifications/core.md

 Challenge strings counteract replay attacks.
 Their uniqueness ensures that even identical requests have different signatures, preventing malicious servers from successfully replaying requests.

-### 4.3 Abuse prevention
+### 4.3 Misuse prevention

 To protect users from malicious home servers secretly acting on the behalf of non-consenting users, a mechanism is needed to prevent home servers from generating federation tokens for users without their consent.

-!!! example "Potential abuse scenario"
+!!! example "Potential misuse scenario"

     A malicious home server can potentially request a federation token on behalf of one of its users, and use it to generate a session token on the actor's behalf.
 This is a problem, as the